Graveflo/nim-littlefs/README.md

 This is still experimental since I have not tested it or used it at all.

-Clone the [littlefs](https://github.com/littlefs-project/littlefs) repository and observe their copyright and distribution license.
+Observe copyright and distribution license of [littlefs](https://github.com/littlefs-project/littlefs) from their GitHub repository:

 Copyright (c) 2022, The littlefs authors.
 Copyright (c) 2017, Arm Limited.
 All rights reserved.

 ## Boot count example
-This example is translated from the littlefs github [README](https://github.com/littlefs-project/littlefs/blob/master/README.md)
+This example is translated from the littlefs GitHub [README](https://github.com/littlefs-project/littlefs/blob/master/README.md)

 ```nim
 import littlefs/all